jason-woolf/DesmosPlayer/README.md

 desmosPlayer(exampleProgram, {debugMode: true});
 ```

-Note that you can have more than one program in your graph.
-Only one can be loaded at a time.
+Note that you can have more than one program in your graph, but only one can be loaded at a time.

 ### Buttons

 When you are ready to run your program, click the circular program icon to the left of the program text.
 If all goes well, it will turn green to indicate that the program is loaded, and the "Start", "Reset", "Step" and (optionally) "Back Step" buttons will appear.
 The "Reset" and "Back Step" buttons are disabled until you have run at least one instruction.
-If there is an error, which may occur immediately or after executing and instruction with an invalid ID, that icon will turn red.
+If there is an error, which may occur immediately or after executing an instruction with an invalid ID, that icon will turn red.
 When this happens, you can open the console to find the error message.
-In some cases, you can easily find the problem.
-But sometimes it is tricky.
+In some cases, you can easily find the problem, but sometimes it is tricky.
 It helps to be familiar with the developer tools in your browser.
 If it is not clear what the problem is, check for common syntax mistakes like forgetting to put a comma between instruction functions.
 When you change the program text the program icon will return to its uncolored state to indicate that the program has changed since it was loaded, and can be loaded again.

+> :bulb: Tip: You can have more than one program in your graph, but only one can be loaded at a time.
+Clicking a program icon will unload any currently loaded program before loading the one that was clicked.

 When desmosPlayer has been called and a program is loaded and ready to run, a "Start" button will be added next to the "Save" button.
 Clicking it will start the program and turn it into a "Stop" button.
 Clicking it again will stop execution of the program.
 A "Reset" button will also appear.
 When clicked, it will reset the program so that it starts over from the beginning.